 In contrast, Patricia Lipa, the company's chief accountant, believes that the funds should be used to purchase large trucks to deliver the packages between the depots in the two cities.
-The conversion process would produce continuing improvement in operating savings with reductions in cash outflows as the following:
+The conversion process would produce continuing improvement in operating savings with reductions in cash outflows as the following.

-Year 1 Year 2 Year 3 Year 4 \$160,000 \$320,000 \$400,000 \$440,000
+Year 1 Year 2 Year 3 Year 4 \$160,000 \$320,000 \$400,000 \$440,000 a.
+Determine the net present value of the two investment alternatives.

 The large trucks are expected to cost \$800,000 and to have a four-year useful life and a \$80,000 salvage value.
 In addition to the purchase price of the trucks, up-front training costs are expected to amount to \$16,000.
-Fast Delivery's management has established a 16 percent desired rate of return.
+Fast Delivery's management has established a 16 percent desired c.
+Indicate which investment alternative you would recommend.
+Explain your choice.